Revisiting 3D Flat Holography: Causality Structure and Modular flow: Introduction

 Another tool we use to find the analogue of entanglement wedge in flat holography is the PEE (partial entanglement entropy) correspondence \cite{Wen:2018whg}, which proposes to give a fine version of RT formula.
-We don't comment on the physical foundation of this proposal, but rather view it as a useful tool.
+We don't comment on the physical foundation of this proposal, but rather view it as a useful tool to manifest various aspects of holographic duality when we have a local modular flow.
 From PEE correspondence, people can derive the balanced partial entanglement entropy (BPE) and EWCS correspondence \cite{Wen:2021qgx}.
 However in literature \cite{Camargo:2022mme,Basu:2022nyl} people just observed the match of BPE and EWCS without giving a more basic proof about PEE correspondence in flat$_3$/BMSFT model.
-The reason is again the curious behavior of modular flow of BMS$_3$ field theory, which makes the finding of corresponding bulk point from modular flow method rather unclear.
-As a byproduct, we solve the existence of PEE correspondence in flat$_3$/BMSFT model by using the intersection of swing surfaces method and rewriting the original modular flow correspondence method.
-We will see that this is also a good place to see the subtlety in flat$_3$/BMSFT model.
+The reason can again be traced back to the curious behavior of modular flow of BMS$_3$ field theory, which makes the finding of corresponding bulk point from modular flow method rather unclear with less physical intuition.
+As a byproduct, we solve the existence of PEE correspondence in flat$_3$/BMSFT model by using the intersection of swing surfaces (first method) and rewriting the original modular flow correspondence (second method).
+We find exact match between these two methods and these are solid mathematical results in this paper.
+The way we solve the above existing problem on modular flow method in flat$_3$/BMSFT model is to explicitly manifest the degree of freedom using our rewriting, and this is also a good place to see the subtlety in flat$_3$/BMSFT model.

-Although we find more structures of the correspondence between boundary and bulk modular flow, as well as make a bulk decomposition of global flat$_3$ related to single boundary interval $\cA$, we fail to specify which bulk subregion is the required entanglement wedge in this model.
+Although we find more structures of the correspondence between boundary and bulk modular flow, as well as make a bulk decomposition of global flat$_3$ related to single boundary interval $\cA$, we fail to specify which bulk subregion is the most natural entanglement wedge in this model.
 Especially in two intervals case considering the connected entanglement wedge, the confirmed results are only made on the field side.
 Also we can't integrate the implications of general lesson learned from negative entanglement entropy and swing surface penetrating phenomena into the exploration of entanglement wedge.
-We hope that bringing these issues to researchers in a clearer and more obvious way is more valuable than the mathematical results presented in this paper.
+We hope that bringing these fundamental issues to researchers in a clearer and more obvious way is more valuable than the mathematical results presented in this paper.
+This is our second motivation for writing this paper.